Last Updated on January 18, 2022 by Zwivel Team

-But as Ken Dembny, MD, a board certified plastic surgeon in Milwaukee explains, facial asymmetry is usually multifactorial.
+Dr. Ken Dembny, a board-certified plastic surgeon in Milwaukee explains, that facial asymmetry is usually multifactorial.
 “It is usually related to some combination of differences in facial length, underlying skeletal shape, muscular size and activity, and underlying subcutaneous volume,” he says.

 This sentiment is echoed by Dr. Maria Lombardo, a cosmetic surgeon in Rancho Mirage, California.
-“We do interpret ‘different’ as interesting in some cases,” says Dr. Lombardo.
-“A man with a particularly strong jawline (that doesn’t fit the Golden Rule exactly) is perceived as more masculine, which is considered attractive as well.
+“We do interpret ‘different’ as interesting in some cases,” says Lombardo.
+“A man with a particularly strong jawline — that doesn’t fit the Golden Rule exactly — is perceived as more masculine, which is considered attractive as well.
 For a woman, an example might be a particularly high cheek bone that makes her stand out despite being outside of the classic Golden Rule.”

-Dr. Gregory A. Buford, MD, FACS, of Englewood, Colorado, also agrees, stating that the presence of asymmetry can actually create beauty.
-But he also points out the flipside: “A little goes a long way… too much asymmetry and beauty decreases.
-And this holds true for both men and women.”
+Dr. Gregory A. Buford, of Englewood, Colorado, also agrees, stating that the presence of asymmetry can actually create beauty.
+However, he also points out the flipside: “A little goes a long way.
+With too much asymmetry, beauty decreases.
+This holds true for both men and women.”

 In fact, significant facial asymmetry can be the source of both functional problems and aesthetic issues.
 Consequently, when a patient complains of facial asymmetry to a surgeon, the surgeon will investigate the underlying cause.

-But since perfect symmetry isn’t the goal anyway, you don’t really need this facial symmetry tool or any of the other newfangled digital tools to analyze your facial symmetry.
+Since perfect symmetry isn’t the goal anyway, you don’t really need this facial symmetry tool, or any of the other digital tools to analyze your facial symmetry.

-“While there are probably apps that will point out asymmetry and compare one side of the face to the other, detecting asymmetry is as simple as taking a photograph (of a straight-on headshot) and carefully analyzing that photo for differences in volume, lines and wrinkles, and other suggestions of asymmetry,” says Buford.
+“While there are probably apps that will point out asymmetry and compare one side of the face to the other, detecting asymmetry is as simple as taking a photograph, a straight-on headshot, and carefully analyzing that photo for differences in volume, lines, wrinkles, and other suggestions of asymmetry,” says Buford.

 In many cases there is no reason to correct facial asymmetry.
 However, for those that do require treatment, facial asymmetry correction basically comes in two forms: minimally invasive treatments and surgery.

 “Soft tissue fillers are no longer just ‘line fillers,’” he continues.
-“These products are now more appropriately used for facial volume restoration and/or enhancement.
+“These products are now more appropriately used for facial volume restoration and enhancement.
 In order to properly restore and enhance facial volume, particular attention is also paid to shape and symmetry.
-The key to a successful soft tissue filler treatment is to improve and/or restore facial volume while at the same time maintaining and/or enhancing facial contours and improving facial asymmetries.”
+The key to a successful soft tissue filler treatment is to improve and restore facial volume while at the same time maintaining or enhancing facial contours and improving facial asymmetries.”

-But Truswell also points out that in some cases neither a surgical procedure nor minimally invasive treatments are necessary because proper use of cosmetics can camouflage certain imbalances.
-And it should also be noted that aging of the soft tissues of the face can eventually make facial implants look out of place, in some cases.
+Truswell points out that in some cases neither a surgical procedure nor minimally invasive treatments are necessary as proper use of cosmetics can camouflage low level imbalances.